 The concept of creating the SP-RMM was to create an efficient methodology to identify, assess, report and mitigate risk.
-This project was approached from the perspective of asking the question, “How should I management risk?” and was a collaboration between ComplianceForge and the SCF.
+The SP-RMM project was a collaboration between ComplianceForge and the SCF that was approached from the perspective of asking the question, “How should I manage risk?”

 Why You Should Care About The SP-RMM